princomp/princomp.github.io/source/projects/species/description.md

 ### In more details

-We want to implement the classes pictured in the UML diagram (you can zoom in or, in your browser, right click and select "Open Image in New Tab", or access [its text version](./uml/cla/Species.txt)).
+We want to implement the classes pictured in the UML diagram (you right click and select "Open Image in New Tab", or access the other versions listed in caption).

 !include uml/cla/Species.md

 Keeping in mind that:

 - Static methods are u͟n͟d͟e͟r͟l͟i͟n͟e͟d͟,
-- The constructors in the `Animal` and `Mammal` classes are *protected*: simply declare them using `protected Animal(string conservationStatusP, double populationP, string wikiLinkP){…}`.
+- The constructors in the `Animal` and `Mammal` classes are *protected* (that is the `#` sign): simply declare them using `protected Animal(string conservationStatusP, double populationP, string wikiLinkP){…}`.

 **Pay attention to details**, and note that